MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-02/README.md

 - **Rights:** high-impact for reuse; ambiguity blocks sharing.
 We make values consistent with a short allowed list without inventing new statements.
 - **Place:** common search facet; small differences break aggregation.
 We make names consistent (city/state) while keeping the original intent.
 - **Creator:** attribution needs consistency; we tidy spacing and a light Last, First pattern without pretending to do full authority control.
-- The OpenRefine operations file is the most important deliverable because it lets anyone replay your exact steps on future exports.
+- The OpenRefine operations file is the most important outcome because it lets anyone replay your exact steps on future exports.

 ## Steps
 1) **Do:** Open your Day 01 project in OpenRefine (or import the raw CSV again).